upstream-se/guidebook-draft/docs/motivation/problem-space.md

 Within these organizational and social contexts, software systems are rarely shaped by a single, stable group, but instead by a succession of actors and providers over time.

-## Multiplicity of Actors and Providers
+## Multiplicity of actors and providers

 Software systems are rarely produced or evolved by a single, stable group of actors.
 Instead, they are typically shaped by a **multiplicity of roles, teams, and providers** that contribute at different points in time and from different organizational positions.